AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 • He was the first historian to write in a clear and engaging style.

-• He was the first historian to explore complex themes such as the nature of war, the importance of freedom, and the dangers of hubris.
+• He was the first historian to explore complex themes, including the nature of war, the importance of freedom, and the dangers of hubris.

 Here is an example of Herodotus’ writing: